ky66/ROBIN/README.md

     g) SMM_RNA_Non_Binder_3D.sdf: This file contains the collection of compounds screened via SMM that did not bind to any RNA target.

-    h) Test_Compounds_3D.sdf: The file contains 8 compounds from the literature with well-characterized RNA- or protein-binding activity used to validate the performance of the RNA/protein classifier described in the paper.
+    h) Test_Compounds_3D.sdf: The file contains 8 compounds from the literature with well-characterized RNA- or protein-binding activity used to validate the performance of the RNA/protein binding classifier described in the paper.

 2. <ins>Mordred_files</ins>:
 This folder contains CSV files of Mordred chemical descriptors derived from SDF files mentioned above.